WhistleAI/PIVX/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a gitian build of PIVX using a Debian VM or physical system.*
+**To do: Need to update and convert to WhistleAI** *Setup instructions for a gitian build of WhistleAI using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the PIVX Core executables.
+Gitian is the deterministic build process that is used to build the WhistleAI Core executables.
 It provides a way to be reasonably sure that the executables are really built from source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
-These results are compared and only if they match, the build is accepted and uploaded to pivx-crypto.com.
+These results are compared and only if they match, the build is accepted.

 More independent gitian builders are needed, which is why I wrote this guide.
 It is preferred to follow these steps yourself instead of using someone else's